 A performance marketer may analyze data on consumer behavior and identify that certain product categories have higher demand at certain times of the year.
 Through crunching numbers they can really know their audience and how to connect them to the products at their disposal.
 They’re in charge of what information should be included i.e. what feed content should be featured in the ads and at what point in their buying journey it will have the most impact.
 (For example, it would mean deciding to incorporate a sale badge when your target audience is very price-sensitive or focusing more on the colors and premium feel when your audience isn’t price-conscious).
 With this information at hand, it’s then up to the designer to create a visually enticing ad that features the product heavily, with messaging that highlights the specific appeal.

-This close collaboration is the key to personalization at the lower end of the funnel, which increases engagement where it matters the most, turning them into sales, resulting in a higher ROAS all round.
+This close collaboration is the key to personalization at the lower end of the funnel.
+It increases engagement where it matters the most, turning leads into sales, and resulting in a higher ROAS overall.
 Yay!

 Stay tuned for part two, where we put this relationship to work, and take you through the ideal brief, including all the vital elements that the dream team need to make high-performance DPAs, and get them spot-on every time.